Hypostomus careopinnatus

-Hypostomus careopinnatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Taquari River basin in the upper Paraguay River drainage of Brazil.
-The species reaches 5.8 cm (2.3 inches) in standard length and is believed to be a facultative air-breather.
+Hypostomus careopinnatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Brazil, where it occurs in the Taquari River drainage in the upper portion of the Paraguay River basin.
+It reaches a standard length of 5.8 cm and is believed to be a facultative air-breather.
 Unusually among species of Hypostomus, H. careopinnatus lacks an adipose fin.
 Although Hypostomus levis also lacks an adipose fin, this characteristic is thought to have evolved independently.